 - All URLs: Findings using the specified input type and name will be suppressed regardless of where they've come from. - These URLs: Specify a set of paths to which to apply the exclusion.
-This option allows regex.
-See table below.
+You can use regex (page 618) and wildcard expressions. (page 618)